0art-vandelay0/vendor-order/README.md

         -   cd to Pierre.Tests.
         -   enter `dotnet build` into your terminal.
         -   enter `dotnet test` into your terminal.
-    -   cd back to Bakery dir and enter `dotnet watch run`.
+    -   cd back to Pierres dir and enter `dotnet watch run`.
     -   The program should start and you will see the splash page open at localhost port 5000 or 5001.
     -   Add a new Vendor and go from there.